ElsevierSoftwareX/SOFTX-D-20-00088/README.md

 or `O_wit_debug = wit_debug(O_wit);` (read+write).

 ### Format details of \*.wip/\*.wid-files
-For more information, read [*'README on WIT-tag formatting.txt'*](README%20on%20WIT-tag%20formatting.txt).
+For more information, read *'[README on WIT-tag formatting.txt]'*.
 Please note that it is by no means an all exhaustive list, but rather consists of formatting for the relevant WIT-tags.